MariaLundgren/frozan/README.md

 -	As a user I want to get information about the ice cream product the company is selling.
 -   As a user I want to know what flavours of the ice cream the company offers.
 -	As a user I want to be able to contact the company with questions and feedback.
+-   As a user I want to know the opening hours of the ice cream shops.
 -	As a user I want to know where the ice cream shops are located.
 -   As a user I want to see on where the map the ice cream shops are located.
 -	As a user I want to be able to find the social channels of the company.